swosti01/magento-web-testing/README.md

 **Suggestions**:
 1. Implement more descriptive error messages for failed login attempts.
 2. Enhance the visual design with better use of colors and layout for input fields and buttons.

----

-This README provides a comprehensive overview of the manual testing project, including test cases, bug reports, and suggested improvement areas.
-It serves as a guide for understanding the testing efforts and findings related to the Magento website.